EolnMsuk/SkipCord-3/README.md

 ### 📊 Persistent State & Analytics

-* **State Persistence**: All critical data—stats, violations, timeouts, event history, playlists, and window geometry—is saved to `data.json` and reloaded on startup, ensuring no data is lost after a crash or restart.
+* **State Persistence**: All critical data—stats, violations, timeouts, event history, playlists, window geometry, moderation settings, and menu message IDs—is saved to `data.json` and reloaded on startup, ensuring no data is lost after a crash or restart.
-* **VC Time Tracking**: Tracks the cumulative time users spend in moderated voice channels, with daily leaderboards available via the `!times` command.
+* **VC Time Tracking**: Tracks the cumulative time users spend in moderated voice channels, with daily leaderboards available via the `!times` command (also shown in the command channel menu).

 <img width="376" height="322" alt="4" src="https://github.com/user-attachments/assets/f214d515-b9a3-4995-b2a1-bfbaf204e3b0" />